apify/apify-docs/docs/crawling_basics/scraping_the_data.md

 }
 ```

-Now the code starts to differ.
-We will use the crawling code to visit all the URLs, but we will replace the dummy extraction logic we had there.
-The dummy logic only read the page's title, but we want data about the top 50 websites in each country.
+Now, the code starts to differ.
+We will use the crawling code to visit all the URLs but we will replace the placeholder extraction logic we had there.
+The placeholder logic only read the page's title, but we want data about the top 50 websites in each country.

 ```js
 // ...